 Christopher Kennedy and Kristen Syrett

-A large body of work in both the theoretical and experimental literature suggests that upper bound implications in simple sentences with bare numerals are entailments arising from the semantics of the numeral, rather than scalar implicatures of the sort seen with other scalar terms.
-However, not all semantic analyses of numerals designed to introduce upper bounding entailments in simple sentences make the same predictions about upper bounding implications in other sentences.
-Here we focus on the case of upper bounded construals of numerals embedded under existential root modals, which are derived as entailments by a semantic analysis of numerals as generalized quantifiers over degrees (Kennedy 2013, 2015), but can only be derived as scalar implicatures by other semantic analyses.
-We provide experimental evidence from child language that upper bounding implications in such cases are entailments and not implicatures, thereby providing support for the degree quantifier analysis.
-We conclude by comparing the degree quantifier approach to contemporary analyses of upper bound implications involving exhaustification, and argue that here, too, the experimental results favor the degree quantifier approach.
+A large body of work in both the theoretical and experimental literature suggests that upper bound implications in simple sentences with bare numerals are entailments arising from the semantics of the numeral, rather than implicatures of the sort associ- ated with other scalar terms.
+However, not all semantic analyses of numerals make the same predictions about upper bound implications in all contexts.
+In particular, in sen- tences in which numerals are embedded under existential root modals, only a semantic analysis of numerals as maximizing degree quantifiers derives upper bound implications as entailments; other analyses must derive upper bound implications as implicatures.
+In this paper, we provide an argument for the degree quantifier analysis by demonstrating that young children interpret such sentences as imposing upper bounds at an age at which they do not reliably calculate scalar implicatures.